 All of the business plans come with easy-to-read reports, a company-controlled LastPass vault for all employees, and an admin dashboard for efficient management.
 MFA is a new plan that has been introduced by LastPass recently, and it is focused on increasing security through multi-factor authentication.

-Identity and Enterprise also include some more advanced features, including:
+Identity includes some more advanced features:

 - Detailed authentication reports